-If you live in Central Arkansas, you can help develop opportunities for local producers while enjoying farm-fresh produce grown in the Arkansas Delta.
-Our local partner, the Farm and Food Innovation Center at St. Joseph’s Farm in North Little Rock, Ark., trains farmers in sustainable agricultural and serves as the “food hub” for Heifer USA.
+If you live in Central Arkansas, you can help develop opportunities for local Arkansas producers while enjoying farm-fresh produce grown in the state.
+Our local partner, the Farm and Food Innovation Center in North Little Rock, Ark., trains farmers in sustainable agricultural and serves as the “food hub” for Heifer USA programming efforts.

-Supporting local growers and innovators is key to strengthening local economies in the U.S. By encouraging community development on the local level, Heifer is creating opportunities, improving access to markets for smallholder farmers and helping them to build farmer-owned businesses that allow them to keep a greater share of the market value of their products, while reinvesting profits in their own communities.
+Supporting local growers and innovators is crucial to strengthening local economies in the U.S. By encouraging community development at the local level, Heifer is creating opportunities by improving access to markets for smallholder farmers and helping them to build farmer-owned businesses that allow them to keep a greater share of the market value of their products, while reinvesting profits in their own communities.

 Areas of Focus

-- Production — To meet regional demand for locally grown food, Heifer USA is working to recruit and support a broad base of small-scale farmers to help increase their production.
+To meet regional demand for locally grown food, Heifer USA is working to recruit and help a broad base of smallholder, sustainable farmers to increase their production.

-- Markets — Market demand is the foundation for rebuilding local food systems in both regions.
-Heifer USA will connect small, low-income farmers to larger regional economies and profitable markets.
+Market demand is the foundation for rebuilding local food systems in both regions.
+Heifer USA will connect small, low-resource farmers to profitable markets and larger regional economies.

-- Infrastructure — Heifer USA producers will gain access to community-owned, affordable services and infrastructure.
-They also receive support in marketing, processing, aggregation and distribution.
+Heifer USA producers will gain access to community-owned, affordable services and infrastructure.
+They will also receive support in marketing, processing, aggregation and distribution.

-- Entrepreneurship — Our strategy encourages a farmer-to-farmer collaboration and mentorship program that will nurture new producers and move products from farms to markets more efficiently.
-These food entrepreneurs will, in turn, provide innovative solutions and open opportunities in local food systems.
+Our strategy encourages a farmer-to-farmer collaboration and mentorship program that will nurture new producers and move products from farms to markets more efficiently.
+Local food entrepreneurs will, in turn, provide innovative solutions and open opportunities in local food systems.

-- Capital — In both Appalachia and Arkansas, many farmers lack access to resources and capital.
+In both Appalachia and Arkansas, many farmers lack access to financial capital and credit.
 Heifer USA provides technical assistance, small grants and low-interest loans, and makes direct investments in select low-resource farmers and local food entrepreneurs.